-During the summer, Winter break, Interterm, Spring break, Monday - Friday after 4:00 p.m. and all day Saturday and Sunday there is unrestricted parking; Unrestricted parking simply means that if you have a valid permit you may park in any non-restricted lot/space; everyone who parks on campus at anytime must have some form of permit.
+During the summer, Winter break, Interterm, Spring break, Monday - Thursday after 4 p.m. and all day Friday through Sunday there is unrestricted parking; Unrestricted parking simply means that if you have a valid permit you may park in any non-restricted lot/space; everyone who parks on campus at anytime must have some form of permit.
 There is no guest parking in the residence complex unless you are a summer conference attendee assigned to the residential life area.
-Lots/spaces that are restricted 24 hours-a-day, 365 days-a-year to designated permit holders are the Memorial lot, Palm Lot, Conference Center Lot, Vendor/Contractor spaces, Resident Director spaces, and the Reserved spaces
+Lots/spaces that are restricted 24 hours-a-day, 365 days-a-year to designated permit holders are the Memorial lot, Conference Center Lot, Vendor/Contractor spaces, Resident Director spaces, and the Reserved spaces.

 Yes.
 There will be a hanging permit assigned to each reserved spot.
-Any vehicles that are planning on using a reserved space must be registered with Parking Services.
+Any vehicles that are planning on using a reserved space must be registered under the account of the space holder.
 Unregistered vehicles found parked in a reserved space will be subject to citation.
-As long as the assigned hanging permit is properly displayed on the vehicle the vehicle will not be cited for parking in a reserved space.
-If a vehicle is found displaying a lost or stolen permit, the vehicle will be subject to impound, legal and/or university sanctions
+As long as the assigned hanging permit is properly displayed on the vehicle, it will not be cited for parking in a reserved space.
+If a vehicle is found displaying a lost or stolen permit, the vehicle will be subject to impound, legal and/or university sanctions.

 Yes.
 Their vehicle must be registered and it must be displaying the proper permit for the particular space.
-(See answer to question 24)
+(See answer to question above)

-All contractors and vendors are required to check in with Public Safety to obtain a one-day temporary parking pass.
+All contractors and vendors are required to check in with Public Safety or Facilities Management to register for a one-day temporary parking pass.
 They will be directed to park in the parking lot closest to where they will be working/delivering on campus.
-There are vendor reserved spaces in Argryos Lot and the Conference Center Lot.
+There are vendor reserved spaces in the Conference Center Lot.
 Parking in a vendor space without a pass will result in a citation.
 There is no vendor parking allowed in the Hashinger or Memorial Lots.
-Vendors are also not authorized to park in the Barrera or Lastinger Structures during times of restriction which are Monday - Friday 7:00 a.m. - 4:00 p.m.
+Vendors are also not authorized to park in the Barrera or Lastinger Structures during times of restriction which are Monday - Thursday 7 a.m. - 4 p.m.